gautambhetanabhotla/slideshow-maker/README.md

 - The home page features the actual functionality of the website.
 Users can drag and drop image files onto the browser.
 - The web application is currently running on flask.
 - User data is stored in `users.json`.
+- The admin page is not a separate html file, but on logging in as admin, you will be able to see all user details.